jafarilab/SOORENA/deployment/USING_EXISTING_DROPLET.md

-# Using an Existing Digital Ocean Droplet
+# Using Existing Cloud Infrastructure

-If your friend already has a droplet running, you can use it!
-No need to create a new one.
+This guide explains how to deploy SOORENA on existing cloud infrastructure.

 ---

 ## Requirements Check

-Ask your friend to check if their existing droplet meets these requirements:
+Verify your existing infrastructure meets these requirements:

 ### Minimum Requirements:
 - ✅ **OS**: Ubuntu 20.04, 22.04, or 24.04 (preferred)